Meet Tanisha, our Application Support in North America. Did you know Tanisha has a lil fur baby and a bearded dragon?

-Getting ready to implement a new matter management software?
+Getting ready to implement a new legal matter management software?
 10 questions to ask before you go to the CIO

 When it comes to implementing new enterprise legal matter management software, the Information Technology Department is a key ally: It can supply funding, manpower, advocacy….or all three.

 It’s critical to connect with your Chief Information Officer, so he or she understands your in-house legal team’s legal matter software needs and goals.
 You don’t need to know the difference between SSL encryption and an SQL server to have a meaningful conversation with your IT colleagues.
 It just takes a little empathy and a little research.

 Recognize that the IT Department, like Legal, has one of the most stressful jobs in the organization.
 As one writer for CIO magazine described, “They are all stressed and have no time.
 They are tortured souls who are constantly checking their phones.
 They live their lives on the edge of disaster.”
 Sound familiar?

 Moreover, like your in-house Legal Department, IT has a vested interest in keeping information protected and minimizing risk.

 In the CIO article, the writer outlined the primary pain point for IT administrators: They are asked to implement too many projects with too few resources.
 In one study, almost half of CIO respondents said 80 percent of their budgets were consumed just maintaining the status quo.
 That leaves little budget for new technology for anyone.

 Often the result is “Shadow IT,” which occurs when other departments circumvent IT and purchase their own solutions.
 Shadow IT gives your CIO heartburn for many reasons beyond turf battles; these products, if improperly vetted, can cause security issues, challenges for support staff, and more.

 Your mission: Stay out of the shadows.
 Pitch your in house legal software projects with respect and preparation, so the IT Department has the context to approve and support your selected products…and help you when you need it.